 24. Red-Whiskered Bulbul

-Red Whiskered bulbul is another friendly bird after parakeets, which can be seen as the backyard bird of Hawaii.
+The red-whiskered Bulbul is another friendly bird after parakeets, which can be seen as the backyard bird of Hawaii.
 These birds are generally found in pairs and have the sweetest voice any bird can ever possess.
-This passerine bird is native to Asia, and 9 endemic subspecies have been recognized so far.
+This passerine bird is native to Asia, and nine endemic subspecies have been recognized so far.
 Such birds are primarily found in Southeast Asia and thrive mainly on seeds and fruits.

 These non-migratory birds have a red tinge near their ears and a bright red patch near their tail and are 7 inches long at the most.
 The baby bulbuls, however, have a paler greyish crown in comparison.